Serkadji Prison: Architectural Development

+Martyrs of the guillotine

+The martyrs of guillotine is the name given to the newly 200 prisoners of war who were beheaded by the French during the Algerian War of Independence, many of whom were at Serkadji Prison.

 Massacre

-A prison mutiny took place between 21 and 23 February 1995 at Serkadji Prison.
-The catalyst to the mutiny was the alleged attempted escape of 4 prisoners aided by a guard.
+A prison riot took place between 21 and 23 February 1995 at Serkadji Prison.
+The catalyst to the riot was the alleged attempted escape of 4 prisoners aided by a guard.
 During the escape attempt four guards and one prisoner were killed.

 On the morning of 21 February, a small group attempted to escape, having been given 4 guns and 3 grenades by a recently appointed prison guard, Hamid Mebarki.
 After killing 4 prison guards before the security forces arrived, which is a fact agreed upon by officials and witnesses, they began opening the cell doors of fellow prisoners.
-Some prisoners chose to leave their cells and joined a growing mutiny while others remained in their cells or fled to the courtyards.
+Some prisoners chose to leave their cells and joined a growing riot while others remained in their cells or fled to the courtyards.
 According to the prisoners who left their cells, the original escapees were wearing masks, making them unidentifiable.

 During the negotiations between prisoners and prison administration, the prisoners demand lawyers be present.
 Prisoners demanded they be protected and not punished if they had no involvement in the uprising and the killing of the guards, however the administration rejected this request and terminated the negotiations.

 At mid-afternoon, the security forces stormed the prison and started shooting.
 Gunfire and the detonation of grenades continued until about 11 am the next day.
 Some human rights groups cited claims that the government had executed prisoners after resistance stopped without due process and shot the wounded.

-After the failed breakout security forces killed ninety-six prisoners (according to official figures; other sources claimed up to 110) while trying to suppress the resulting mutiny.
+After the failed breakout, security forces killed ninety-six prisoners (according to official figures; other sources claimed up to 110) while trying to suppress the resulting riot.